 Chamonix, France FAQ

-Chamonix is located in the Haute-Savoie department in the Auvergne-Rhรดne-Alpes region in France.
-The town sits in a valley, at the foot of Western Europeโs highest mountain โ Mont Blanc, at an altitude of 1035m a.s.l.
+Chamonix is located in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in France.
+The town sits in a valley, at the foot of Western Europe’s highest mountain – Mont Blanc, at an altitude of 1035m a.s.l.

 Chamonix is a world-renowned ski resort since the Winter Olympics in 1924 which were held there.
 The area offers several different ski areas suited to all levels, from beginners to extreme skiers.
 In addition to skiing, the town is also well known for many great hiking routes and cable car to Aiguille du Midi peak from which you can admire Mont Blanc from a very close range.

-We canโt give you a different answer than YES.
-Thousand times yes.
-Believe us, you donโt want to miss this gem of the Haute-Savoie.
-Chamonix is totally worth a visit, no matter if itโll be only a one-day trip, a weekend getaway, or a week or two during vacation time.
+We can’t give you a different answer than YES.
+A thousand times yes.
+Believe us, you don’t want to miss this gem of the Haute-Savoie.
+Chamonix is totally worth a visit, no matter if it’ll be only a day trip, a weekend getaway, or a week or two during vacation time.
 Mighty mountains covered in snow, glaciers, breathtaking views on each step, countless summer and winter outdoor activities, and the possibility to stand right in front of Mont Blanc.
-Add Chamonix to your France bucket list, you wonโt regret it.

 Chamonix is located at an altitude of 1035m a.s.l.

-Itโs always a good time to visit Chamonix, although the best time highly depends on your personal preferences.
+It’s always a good time to visit Chamonix, although the best time highly depends on your personal preferences.
 Do you prefer skiing or hiking?
 Cold or warm?
 Snow or green grass?
-Generally, there are two main tourist seasons in Chamonix: winter and summer.
-Winter is for skiing, snowboarding, and other winter activities.
+Overall, winter is for skiing, snowboarding, and other winter activities.
 Summer is perfect for outdoor sports like hiking, climbing, and mountain biking.
 During spring and autumn the town slows down a little, and there are fewer crowds.
-So if you are looking for a more quiet and relaxing time โ choose that part of the year.
-But remember to check the weather, and conditions on the trails before you head out.

 From the terraces located at the top of the Aiguille du Midi, you can enjoy a breathtaking direct view of Mont Blanc, as well as views of the surroundings: French, Swiss and Italian Alps.
-On the upper station, youโll also find some educational areas, a restaurant, a gift shop, and toilets.
-If you are brave, you can also make a Step Into a Void and look down into a 1000m void.
-If you are a skier you might also want to know that the Aiguille Midi summit is a starting point for the mythical Vallรฉe Blanche.
-Itโs truly an amazing thing to do in Chamonix in summer.
+On the upper station, you’ll also find some educational areas, a restaurant, a gift shop, and toilets.
+If you are brave, you can also take a Step Into a Void and look down into a 1000m void.
+If you are a skier you might also want to know that the Aiguille Midi summit is a starting point for the mythical Vallée Blanche.
+It’s truly an amazing thing to do in Chamonix in summer.

 Return to Chamonix